fryumbla/Conectors-Database/_pages/tolerance.md

 Francisco Yumbla, June-Sup Yi, Meseret Abayebas, Mahir Shafiyev, Hyungpil Moon

 ## Resume
-<P ALIGN="justify">In this research, we analyze the mating tolerance of different types of plug-in cable connectors and demonstrate experimentally that the mating process can be achieved by just using position control of conventional industrial robots.
-Knowing the mating tolerance is very critical for the mating process and conventional mating processes rely on force control or mechanical passive compliance such as remote compliance center (RCC) mechanisms.
-In this study, our system uses a Robotiq 2-finger Adaptive gripper attached in 6 degree-of-freedom ABB industrial robot to test the mating process on a wiring harness assembly tasks.
-For the mating tolerance, we test fifty kinds of wiring harnesses with different numbers of pins, widths, lengths, thicknesses, and shapes, such as those used for a car assembly process: MOLEX wiring harness connectors.
-We notice that collaboration robotic manipulators or small size industrial robotic manipulators attain high repeatability levels (sub-millimeter) thus demonstrate very precise position control capacities.
-We compare the connector mating tolerance to the position control error of ABB industrial manipulator and report a tolerance dataset of robotic wiring harness assembly tasks without using force control but relying on only position control.</P>
+<P ALIGN="justify">In this research, we studied the mating tol-erance of various plug-in cable connectors and providea mating tolerance data set of 70 different connectors.This data set will be highly advantageous to industriesfor  wire  harness  assembly  tasks  using  robots.
+Under-standing  the  mating  tolerance  is  crucial  for  automat-ing the mating process because it is closely related tothe control specifications of a robotic manipulator.
+Oursystem  uses  a  2-finger  Robotiq  adaptive  gripper  at-tached to a 6 degree-of-freedom industrial robot (ABBRobotics) to test the mating process of wire harness as-sembly tasks.
+In addition, we use 70 types of wire har-ness connectors with different numbers of pins widths,lengths, and thicknesses, and various shapes, to test themating tolerance.
+The results indicate that the connec-tor mating tolerance of our data set is more generousthan  the  repeatability  of  conventional  industrial  ma-nipulators,  and  further  demonstrate  the  suitability  ofthe position control methods to wire harness assemblytasks.</P>

 ## Mating process test
 <P ALIGN="center"><img src="{{ site.url }}{{ site.baseurl }}/images/tolerance/testprocess.jpg" width="700"></P>